 - 1. Considerate construction and timing to prevent nuisance; - 2.
 An asbestos survey should be carried out; - 3.
-All practical methods should be taken to prevent dust emission; - 4.
-Materials removed from site should be classified and disposed of at suitable licensed facilities: - 5.
+Materials removed from site should be classified and disposed of at suitable licensed facilities; - 4.
 Site clearance to have due regard to minimising the impact on wildlife.

-(Reasons for approval: The decision has been made with particular regard to PPS1, PPS3, PPG13, PPG24, policies ENV7, T8 and WM6 of the adopted East of England Plan and saved policies NE9, HBE4, HBE12, HBE19, EP1, EP18, EP22, HOU13, HOU18, TRA5, TRA6, TRA7 and TRA8 of the adopted City of Norwich Replacement Local Plan.
+Reasons for approval: The decision has been made with particular regard to PPS1, PPS3, PPS9, PPG13 policies ENV7, T8, T14 and WM6 of the adopted East of England Plan policies 1, 2, 3, 4 and 20 of the emerging Joint Core Strategy and saved policies NE9, HBE4, HBE12, EP18, EP22, HOU13, HOU18, TRA5, TRA6, TRA7 and TRA8 of the adopted City of Norwich Replacement Local Plan.

 The proposals provide for the redevelopment of an existing brownfield garage site.
 Of the 27 parking/garage spaces on site, 19 spaces are tenanted and 8 are void.
 It is suggested that alternative parking provision would be offered to existing tenants at Penn Grove.
 The loss of parking could clearly lead to greater demand for on street parking which is limited.
 However, in this case it is not considered that this would lead to any significant demonstrable harm in planning terms.
 Current local plan parking policies seek to minimise the reliance on the private car and whilst matters of highway safety and congestion are material planning considerations, it is not considered in this case that the proposals would have any significant detrimental impacts in these areas.
 The site has good connections to nearby services and is considered to be an appropriate location for new residential development.
 Subject to conditions the design of the proposal is considered to be acceptable taking into account the constraints of the site.
 It is not considered that there are any significant detrimental impacts to the amenities of adjacent properties.
-The proposals are therefore considered to be acceptable subject conditions.)
+The proposals are therefore considered to be acceptable subject to conditions.

-© Crown Copyright 2011 All rights reserved.
-Licence No. 100019747
+© Crown Copyright and database right 2011.
+Ordnance Survey 100019747.

-Planning Application No - 10/02090/F
+Planning Application No 11/00308/F

-Site Address - Garages adjacent to 63-79 Berners Street, Norwich
+Site Address Garages adjacent to 63 - 79 Berners Street, Norwich

-Scale - 1:1,000
+Scale 1:1,000